stuartduff/wc-invoice-gateway/readme.txt

 == Description ==

-Adds an Invoice Payment Gateway to the WooCommerce plugin.
-This type of payment method is usually used in B2B transactions with account customers where taking instant digital payment is not an option.
+Adds an Invoice Payment Gateway to the [WooCommerce](https://www.woocommerce.com/) plugin.
+This type of payment method is usually used in B2B transactions with account / invoice customers where taking instant digital payment is not an option.

+An order status of either On Hold, Processing or Completed can be chosen from the settings panel.
+The chosen order status will be applied to all orders processed via the WooCommerce invoice payment gateway and the corresponding order emails will be sent.

+The plugin does not create customer invoices for you and this is something you would still have to use an accounting program like Quickbooks or similar for.

 == Installation ==